Introduction to global forced migration studies

 Method of assessment

-One two hour examination constituting 60% of the final mark, with the remaining 40% consisting of a 5,000 word assessed essay.
+One two hour examination constituting 50% of the final mark, a 3,000 word essay constituting 30% of the final mark, and a group video presentation makes up the remaining 20% of the final mark .
 Resubmission of coursework regulations apply to this module.

 - Journal of Refugee Studies